TRACCS and Ainigma partner to accelerate generative AI adoption across the Middle East

 PHOTO

-The partnership, which was announced on the sidelines of Athar – Saudi Festival of Creativity, the Kingdom's largest and foremost gathering of the creative marketing industry, will combine TRACCS’ deep communications expertise with Ainigma’s adoption-first approach, to help organizations improve efficiency, unlock growth, and reimagine how they communicate and innovate in a way that is responsible, practical and measurable.
+The partnership, which was announced on the sidelines of Athar – Saudi Festival of Creativity in Riyadh, will combine TRACCS’ deep communications expertise with Ainigma’s adoption-first approach, to help organizations improve efficiency, unlock growth, and reimagine how they communicate and innovate in a way that is responsible, practical and measurable.

 Mohamed Al Ayed, CEO of TRACCS, commented, “An AI-driven future is inevitable, and the world has already begun to reap its benefits.
 With AI adoption accelerating rapidly across the MENA Region, our partnership with Ainigma couldn’t have come at a better time.
-The region, and Saudi Arabia in particular, is undergoing an unprecedented transformation, and the game-changing communication industry is powering this progress, with TRACCS at the forefront.
+The region is undergoing an unprecedented transformation, and the game-changing communication industry is powering this progress, with TRACCS at the forefront.
 By bringing GenAI into the mix, we are equipping organizations with tools that will enhance their ability to craft and tell powerful stories, connect with audiences, and support the ambitious national strategies shaping the future of various MENA economies.”

 Arne Mosselman, CEO of Ainigma, added, “We believe that technology should always serve people.
 Our partnership with TRACCS ensures that GenAI is adopted in a way that prioritizes a people-first approach, enabling upskilling, fostering a culture of innovation, and driving meaningful transformation within organizations.
 The collaboration underscores the commitment of both companies to shape a future where AI adoption is strategic, responsible, and inclusive, paving the way for sustainable growth and competitiveness in the Middle East.
 The goal is not only to deliver smarter solutions but to empower individuals and teams to thrive in an AI-enabled future.”